 Experiences of recovery from the perspectives of survivors, relatives and professionals

-Three themes can explain how the three stakeholder groups described their experience of recovery and rehabilitation (Figure 1).
+Three themes can explain how each stakeholder group described their experience of recovery and rehabilitation (Figure 1).
 The first theme, “Deteriorating fast: a downhill journey from initial symptoms to critical care”, sets the scene by bringing into light how survivors quickly deteriorated and became critically ill.
-The second theme “Facing a new virus in hospital” illustrates recovery in hospital, while professionals adapted fast to the pandemic and relatives, without visting rights desperately tried to communicate.
+The second theme “Facing a new virus in hospital” illustrates recovery in hospital, while professionals adapted fast to the pandemic and relatives, without visiting rights desperately tried to communicate.
 The last theme “Returning home as a survivor, maintain normality and recovering slowly” enlightens the first months of recovery at home, during ongoing social isolation.

 Figure 1 here – I think this isn’t adding anything.
 Should we delete?